All Episodes

 Those are illegal immigrants.

-They want to survive, they want a job.
+They want a job.

 It's not like they have access immediately to government benefits, so they'll work cheaper.